 2. Submit the nonrefundable application fee.

-3. Request that your official transcript be sent directly from your school(s) to Undergraduate Admissions.
+3. Request that your official transcript be sent directly from your school(s) to Admission Services.

 - Original academic credentials issued by the registrar of the institution attended, bearing the original raised or colored seal of the institution and the signature of the institution’s registrar, academic official or recognized international organization.